Pxyzi3c/real-time-graph-based-risk-engine-dbt/README.md

 * dbt was built for **Linux/Mac CLI** workflows — most Windows issues disappear inside WSL.
 * It's lightweight and avoids Docker complexity.
 * Aligns with FAANG/Linux-first production environments.

 _Use ``wsl`` command line_

-## Installation Guide: Setting Up dbt in WSL2

-Follow these steps to get dbt up and running efficiently within your WSL2 environment.

-### ✅ Step 1: Enable and Install WSL2
+## ✅ Step 1: Enable and Install WSL2

 First, ensure WSL2 is enabled and installed on your Windows machine.